Penssake/color-palette/README.md

 https://color-palette-challenge.herokuapp.com/

 Update 12/07 6:27PM
 - Viewport added to react app for responsive designs.
-Mobile(Nav inclomplete - Link to does not update state of hamburger) && Tablet(Nav inclomplete) && PC Views.
+Mobile(Nav inclomplete - Link to does not update state of hamburger) && Tablet && PC Views.

 # color-palette-frontend